Everything You Need To Know About True Wireless Headphones in 2019

 When the first cable-free models appeared, one of the biggest complaints was poor battery life.
 Even today, battery life is arguably the weakest spot of all true wireless gadgets even when compared to wireless headphones.
 Part of the reason for this is because maintaining connectivity between the earbuds as well as with your phone is intensive on the battery of the earbuds.

 Another reason is that the smaller form factor makes it difficult to fit in a large battery.
-So far, the longest estimated battery life available is seven hours.
+So far, the longest estimated battery life available is eight hours.
 The majority of the “true wireless” models typically available can last between three to five hours.

 Luckily, many manufacturers managed to find a solution for short battery life – charging cases for “true wireless,” and for the “wireless” models, some manufacturers put an extra battery in the cord!